Russian Sign Language

-Russian Sign Language (RSL) is the sign language used by the Deaf community in Russia and possibly Ukraine, Belarus and Tajikistan.
+Russian Sign Language (RSL) is the sign language used by the Deaf community in Russia, with what is possibly additional presence in Belarus and Tajikistan.
 It belongs to the French Sign Language family.

 RSL is a natural language with a grammar that differs from spoken or written Russian language.
 Signed Russian is an artificial form of communication used in schools and differs from RSL in strictly following Russian grammar.

 Although RSL is legally recognized in Russia, it does not enjoy state support and there is a lack of skilled RSL interpreters in the country.